 The ethos of American barbecue has spread far and wide since the turn of the 19th century, including to some places you might not ordinarily associate it with.
 Let’s take a look at the four undisputed kings of barbecue, as well as a handful of other areas known for their strong pit game.

 Barbecue is a big deal in the Carolinas, and it’s easy to understand why—many food scholars pinpoint North Carolina as the likely birthplace of barbecue in the U.S.

 If you happen to be passing through the Carolinas and you get a hankering for barbecue, your precise location will provide a major clue about what you’re likely to get at a given stop.

-When someone from North Carolina hears the word “barbecue,” they picture pork that’s been smoked for hours over a bed of hardwood chips.
-They’re then pulled or chopped and basted liberally with a thin vinegar-based sauce.
+Steeped in a history built around the pit, North Carolina-style BBQ is best known for pork that’s smoked for hours over a bed of hardwood chips.
+The smoked pork shoulder (or Boston Butt) is pulled or chopped and basted liberally with a thin vinegar-based sauce.
 Whether you eat it with a fork or on a bun, its smoky, savory, tangy flavor is nothing short of legendary.

-Traditionally, pitmasters in the eastern part of the state prepare “whole hog” barbecue, where all the meat from the pig is broken down together into one heaping, delicious pile.
+Traditionally, pitmasters in the eastern part of the state prepare whole hog barbecue, where all the meat from the steer is broken down together into one heaping, delicious pile.